 The White River Alliance, in conjunction with local municipalities, designed the Stormwater Landscape Maintenance Training Seminar in order to help Homeowners Associations, landscape contractors, and land developers understand local maintenance requirements and how to read O&M manuals in order to avoid corrective action.
 The goal is to maintain properly functioning stormwater treatment facilities in order to prevent flooding, pollution, and other stormwater-related impacts.
 This routine maintenance will keep infrastructure costs down in the long run.

 This seminar includes detailed content on pond maintenance, green infrastructure and the use of native plants to address stormwater issues.
 Information on landscape design basics, and installation and maintenance issues associated with native plant communities is also a primary focus.
 Attendees will be able to interface with local municipal storm water managers that can field questions about regulatory issues and who’s responsible for what elements of stormwater infrastructure.

-The Stormwater Landscape Maintenance Training Seminar is offered annually in early December from 8:30 am-3:30 pm.
-Lunch, snacks, and workshop materials are provided.
+The Stormwater Landscape Maintenance Training Seminar is offered annually in early December from 9:00 am-3:00 pm.
+Lunch, snacks, and workshop materials are provided in the cost of the registration fee.
 The workshop typically costs less than $20.

 - Dragon Boat Race